endreszabo/blog/content/blog/2018-04-18_ebp023_shipping-logs-to-logz-io-service.md

 For log shipping to work we need two new entries in the `syslog-ng.conf`.

-The first one is the template with your assigned logz.io account token between the `[]`:
+The first one is the customized RFC5424 lookalike `template` with your assigned logz.io account token between the `[]`.
+You can find your token by clicking on the cogwheel (Account) icon on the upper right hand side of the screen.
+On the appearing page, you can find your token below the Account settings part of the page.

 ```
 template t_logzio {